 Alaska, American, Delta, and United all operate online shopping portals that allow frequent flyers to earn miles on non-airline purchases.
 Browser extensions make earning miles effortless, and anyone who spends a few thousand per year shopping on the internet could rack up serious additional points.
 Flash promotions can push earning rates as high as 20-points-per-dollar spent online at retailers ranging from online florists to Macys and Walmart.

 Once you’ve settled in with your airline credit card, you might have a waxing appetite for more mileage currency to fuel vacation plans.

 There are ways outside of traditional airline partnerships to earn miles that are transferrable to your airline program of choice.

 American AAdvantage – No bank credit cards transfer directly into the American AAdvantage program.
-However, Marriott Rewards can be converted directly into AAdvantage Miles.
+However, Marriott Bonvoy can be converted directly into AAdvantage Miles.